scuamatzi/kmsongs/README.md

-## About:
+## FrontEnd for km songs API

-Static webpage that shows a list of kusimarka songs.
-Made with bootstrap.
+PHP webpage that shows a list of kusimarka songs from [kmsongs API](https://github.com/scuamatzi/kmsongsapi).

-This is just the prototype, it will be done using FastApi to be able to create and modify records.
+Made with **bootstrap**.

+`uri.json`  has the URL to get access to the API.
+It's hidden.

+It uses accordions to separate the type of rhythms that kusimarka can play.

+🔗 It includes links to some useful references about the song.